dmccreary/ekg-book/docs/glossary.md

 A graph layout algorithm that simulates forces on springs that move items [Wikipedia Force Directed Graph Drawing](https://en.wikipedia.org/wiki/Force-directed_graph_drawing)

+#### Four Vs of Scalable Databases
+Volume, velocity, variability and veracity are considered the four Vs that define scalable systems.
+Volume refers to the total amount of data in our knowledge graph.
+Velocity means that new inserts, updates and deletes might be coming in fast via streaming events and these events must be ACID compliant and still never slow down read access times.
+Service levels agreements (SLAs) must focus not on total average times, but the averages of the slowest 5% of the transactions.
+Variability means that data is not uniform and can be easily stuffed into a single fact table of an [OLAP](#online-analytical-processing-system) cube.
+Veracity means we need to be able to validate the quality of incoming data in real-time and quickly raise warning flags if corrupt data is being transmitted into the EKG.

 #### Glossary
 A business vocabulary associated with a topic.
 A glossary often has both general definitions of terms as well as contextual definitions for a specific domain or project.<br/>
 <br/>See also: [Business Vocabulary](#business-vocabulary)